melaniehoff/Peer-to-Peer-Folder-Poetry/sfpc-fall-2019.md

 - `dat clone + copy-someone-elses-poem-hash-from-spreadsheet`
 - `ls` you should be able to see and explore their poem!

+## Homework for Oct 24th

+**Plan out and write a folder poem over the next week**
+- It can be a continuation of the Folder Poem as Home Prompt or something else you desire

+_I will be creating a folder poetry zine from this class to share and distribute at the showcase with your folder poems alongside your folder poem drawings_

+- Draw / sketch this poem first on paper to bring to class, then code it using Bash in the terminal (avoid the finder)
+- Browse these playful [Distributed projects & resources](https://www.are.na/melanie-hoff/sweet-er-distributed-projects) and consider ways we could use a Dat server together at SFPC : )
 ___

 # Workshop Description